Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Conclusions

-Further, having all these patches of spacetimes in in- and outgoing Painlevé-Gullstrand coordinates allows the complete the eternal and vacuum metric.
-The resulting spacetime has a causal structure that is similar to a Reissner-Nordstöm black hole.
-Although the singularity is resolved and instead replaced by $x_{min}$ where a minimal radius is reached and the spacetime is regular \cite{KellyEffectiveloopquantumgravity}.
-The different Reissner-Nordström patches can be identified at $x = x_{min}$ leading to an infinite extended causal structure in time and space direction.
+Further, having all these patches of spacetimes in ingoing and outgoing Painlevé-Gullstrand coordinates allows for the complete eternal and vacuum metric.
+The resulting spacetime has a causal structure that is similar to a Reissner-Nordstöm black hole, although the singularity is resolved and instead replaced by $x_{min}$ where a minimal radius is reached and the spacetime is regular \cite{KellyEffectiveloopquantumgravity}.
+The different Reissner-Nordström patches can be identified at $x = x_{min}$ leading to an infinite extended causal structure in the time and space directions.
 All this is supplemented by the computations in App.~\ref{app:fullsolutions}, where the eternal equations of \cite{KellyEffectiveloopquantumgravity} were solved for any gauge choice of $N$, which shows that the time-reversed metric is a valid solution.
-It also allows to make the breaking of the diffeomorphism invariance explicit as spacetime scalars as e.g. $R_{\mu \nu \alpha \beta} R^{\mu \nu \alpha \beta}$ depend now on the lapse function $N$, although the dependence is suppressed by $\Delta$.
-It should be emphasised that this seems to be a general issue in LQG related black hole models \cite{BojowaldAno-goresult}.
+It also allows us to make the breaking of the diffeomorphism invariance explicit, as spacetime scalars, (such as e.g. $R_{\mu \nu \alpha \beta} R^{\mu \nu \alpha \beta}$) depend now on the lapse function $N$, although the dependence is suppressed by $\Delta$.
+It should be emphasised that this seems to be a general issue in LQG-related black hole models \cite{BojowaldAno-goresult}.
+A first attempt to understand this in terms of quantum discreteness was discussed in \cite{GambiniLQBHextensions}.
 This also allows to find different coordinate solutions discussed in \cite{KellyEffectiveloopquantumgravity} and \cite{GambiniSphericallysymmetricloop} as special cases of this general solution.
-It also allowed us to make contact with \cite{BodendorferMassandHorizon} and analyse the number of physically relevant integration constants.
+Further it is possible to make contact with \cite{BodendorferMassandHorizon} and analyse the number of physically relevant integration constants.
 Consistent with the observations in \cite{BodendorferMassandHorizon} there exists only one physical integration constant, related to the mass, as there are no fiducial cell depended polymerisation scales\footnote{Although this is not a good notion in this setting, which is free of fiducial cell issues, rephrased in the language of the static spacetimes of \cite{BodendorferMassandHorizon} this would correspond to a fiducial cell independent polymerisation --- if it is possible to relate these.}.
 There is a second integration constant that can always be absorbed in the lapse $N$ and does not appear in spacetime scalars.
-This allows speculating that $N$ itself might be a full function of ``initial conditions'', which might be fixed due to reasonable physical conditions and avoids then the breaking of diffeomorphism invariance due to the choice of physically preferred situations.
+This allows for speculating that $N$ itself might be a full function of ``initial conditions'', which might be fixed due to reasonable physical conditions and avoids then the breaking of diffeomorphism invariance due to the choice of physically preferred situations.
 This certainly should be understood in future work.